sunnypilot/sunnypilot/docs/ford_model_action_drive_test.md

 threshold or remembered turn direction.
 Zero error removes P and holds I; it does not trigger a release.
 Final command limits still apply.

-C0 starts with the 7 m circular arc of selected desired curvature.
+C0 starts with the selected-distance circular arc of selected desired curvature.
 It does not add independent live model-path position or heading.
 Valid model geometry is still required as a health gate.
 When the raw base heading exceeds ±0.5 rad, C0 additionally receives 7 m times the clipped-away heading.